suravshrestha/docs/content/discrete-math/concepts/proofs/terms/proof-by-induction/proof-by-induction.md

 ## Proof by Induction's Application to Computer Science

 A very strong relationship is present between recursion and mathematical induction.
-Recursion solves a problem by specifying a solution to one or more base cases and then demonstrating how to derive the solution to one or more base cases and then demonstrating how to derive the soltion to a problem of an arbitrary size from the solutions to smaller problems of the same type.
+Recursion solves a problem by specifying a solution to one or more base cases and then demonstrating how to derive the solution to one or more base cases and then demonstrating how to derive the solution to a problem of an arbitrary size from the solutions to smaller problems of the same type.
 Similarly, mathematical induction proves a property about the natural numbers by proving the property about a base case and then proving that the property must be true for an arbitrary natural number _n_ if it is true for the natural numbers smaller than _n_.

 ## Example

-Below is psuedocode of a function to compute a factorial, recursive steps will be done in parallel to show similarity:
+Below is pseudocode of a function to compute a factorial, recursive steps will be done in parallel to show similarity:

 ```pseudo
   factorial(n: integer): integer